• About

 Forest Avenue

 Offering adventurous cooking, utter respect of seasonal ingredients and cool Scandi-style décor.
-John and Sandy Wyer’s hip new venture is Dublin’s hottest destination restaurant
+John and Sandy Wyer’s hip venture is one of Dublin’s hottest destination restaurants

 When the bread is as light and fluffy as you could dream of and comes with cool, whipped ricotta you know you’re onto something extra special.
 Then come three ‘snacks’ to get your palate excited, maybe smoked cod roe on toast or blue cheese and apple on a sablé biscuit.
 Each morsel is like a preview of the main event, showcasing finesse and creativity and letting you know that this kitchen means business.

 Chef John Wyer and his wife Sandy are the brains behind Forest Avenue, a cool, Scandi-style outpost in Dublin 4, named after the street in New York where Sandy grew up.
-She met Corkman John in Germany and between them the pair have worked in many fine dining kitchens, abroad and in Dublin, including, most recently Mulberry Gardens.
+She met Corkman John in Germany and between them the pair have worked in many fine dining kitchens, abroad and in Dublin.

 Service is attentive and friendly, there’s a good selection of wine, beer and house cocktails and upbeat tunes ensure the bright room of mismatched tables buzzes with vibrancy.